-Non-interest expense for 2016 was \$255.1 million, a decrease of \$1.9 million or 0.7%, from 2015.
-This decrease includes approximately \$4.8 million of merger related costs during 2016 for our acquisitions of Citizens and the announced mergers that are not yet closed.
+Non-interest expense for 2016 was \$255.1 million, a decrease of \$1.9 million, or 0.7%, from 2015.
+This decrease includes approximately \$4.8 million of merger related costs for 2016 from our acquisitions of Citizens and the announced mergers that completed during 2017.
 Also included in non-interest expense are merger related costs of \$13.8 million in 2015, primarily attributed to the acquisitions of Community First, Liberty and Ozark Trust.

 We recorded \$3.6 million in branch rightsizing costs during 2016, primarily associated with the closure and maintenance of ten underperforming branches as part of our branch right sizing initiative.
 Due to the close proximity of the closed branches with other Simmons Bank branches, customers will not be negatively impacted by the closings.
 For the same period in 2015, we had expenses of \$3.3 million associated with the closure and maintenance of twelve branches.
-We continue to monitor branch operations and profitability as well as changing customer habits.
-In 2015 we also incurred \$2.2 million of costs related to early termination agreements which were cash payments and equity expense recorded for several senior management employees for their early retirement.
+In 2015, we also incurred \$2.2 million of costs related to early termination agreements which were cash payments and equity expense recorded for several senior management employees for their early retirement.
 Cash payments of \$1.7 million were made due to early retirement agreements negotiated with the employees and an additional \$534,000 of expense was recorded due to accelerated vesting of previously awarded equity incentives as part of these early retirement agreements.